-When a discretionary permit is acted upon for any site depicted on the map in Sec.
+When a discretionary permit for either a First Generation or Second Generation project is acted upon for any site depicted on the map in Sec.
 30.36.010.B, a finding must be made that adequate sites inventory exists with remaining sites.
 This finding is not cause for denial of the project.